codeclimate/test-reporter/README.md

 For installation instructions, check out our docs on [Configuring Test Coverage](https://docs.codeclimate.com/docs/configuring-test-coverage) and [Test Coverage Troubleshooting Tips](https://docs.codeclimate.com/docs/test-coverage-troubleshooting-tips).

-Some installations may require the use of [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands).
+Some installations may require the use of the following [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands):

+- `before-build` - notifies the test reporter of a pending test report

+- `after-build` - combines format-coverage and upload-coverage

+- `sum-coverage` - combines test reports from multiple sources (i.e. multiple test suites or parallelized CI builds) into one test report which is readable by Code Climate

+- `format-coverage` - formats test report from local test suite into generalized format, readable by Code Climate

+- `upload-coverage` - uploads formatted, singular test report to Code Climate API

 The subcommands accept the following flags:

 Flags for `format-coverage`: